Stenocereus griseus: Human uses

 Its fruit is edible to humans and is considered good tasting.
 It is planted as an ornamental and as a living fence in warm regions.
 When used as a fence, it can be impervious to animals due to its spiny nature.

-CITES status
+Taxonomy

+First described as Cereus griseus in 1812 by Adrian Hardy Haworth, the species was later placed in the genus Stenocereus by Franz Buxbaum in 1961.
+The specific epithet "griseus" derives from Latin, meaning 'gray,' in reference to the thorns of the species.
 The species is found in CITES Appendix II as a species of Least Concern.
 Its population is considered stable.